Frequently Asked Questions

 Are there opportunities to transfer credits or other advanced standing opportunities?

 An advisor can evaluate your transcripts and inform you of the potential credits that you may be awarded through advanced standing opportunities such as transfer credits, CLEP exams, Prior Learning Assessment and military credit.

 With the accelerated bachelor's degree, I see that there are 5 semesters a year with each semester having two classes.
 How does that work with financial aid?
 Or rather... what would be the cost per semester?

 As long as you are registered for two classes each semester, you are considered a full-time student which is important for the financial aid.
 If you are concerned about your financial ability, please call the financial aid office (412-396-6607) and schedule an appointment with a counselor.

 My employer provides tuition reimbursement.
 Will I need to pay the tuition upfront and then have them reimburse me or do you have a program for employers with this type of policy?

 We have a corporate deferment plan.
 You will need to submit a letter from your company on company letterhead stating that they will pay for your classes.
 The tuition bill will be due after the semester ends and when your employer provides the tuition assistance benefit.

 What online support and resources are available to me?

-All students have online access to the library, writing center, and student resource center.
+All students have online access to the library, writing center, Help Desk support, online Blackboard tutorial website and the student resource center.
 Our commencement ceremony in August is broadcast live online and the names of online graduates are announced.
 The video is also available for viewing later.